Russian journalist dies after setting herself on fire

 She said they seized notebooks, her laptop and other electronics, as well as her daughter’s laptop and her husband’s mobile phone.

-Russia’s Investigative Committee said it was opening a preliminary investigation after a woman self-immolated in Nizhny Novgorod, a city of 1.3 million located some 400 kilometers (250 miles) east of Moscow.
+Russia’s Investigative Committee said it was opening a preliminary inquiry after a woman self-immolated in Nizhny Novgorod, a city of 1.3 million around 400 km (250 miles) east of Moscow.
 It did not name Slavina in its statement.

+The committee’s local branch in the Nizhny Novgorod region later said that Slavina’s self-immolation had nothing to do with the searches carried out at her apartment on the previous day.

+It said she was only a witness in the criminal case for which the searches were being carried out.

-Members of Russia’s opposition pointed to the pressure Slavina had been under from the authorities.
+Members of Russia’s opposition said Slavina had been under pressure from the authorities.

 “Over the past years security officials have subjected her to endless persecution because of her opposition (activities),” opposition politician Dmitry Gudkov wrote on Instagram.